Daniel Pinto (financier): Early life and education

-Pinto was born in Paris, France, to a Sephardic Jewish family.
+Pinto was born in Paris, France, to a Sephardic Jewish family, where he attended École Yabné.
 He has an MBA from Harvard University, an MA in Economics and Finance from Institut d'Etudes Politiques de Paris and a MSc in Finance from Université Paris-Dauphine.

 Career

 Early career

-In 1993, Pinto worked in the corporate finance department of British merchant bank SG Warburg (subsequently UBS Warburg) in London and Paris.
-In this capacity, he advised a number of industrial groups, institutions and governments in a range of mergers, acquisitions and privatisations.
+In 1993, Pinto began his career in the corporate finance department of British merchant bank SG Warburg (subsequently UBS Warburg), working in both London and Paris.
+During his tenure, he provided advisory services to various industrial groups, institutions, and governments, specialising in mergers, acquisitions, and privatisations.

 In 2000, he became Chief Executive of a venture capital firm backed by CVC Capital Partners.

 Stanhope Capital

-In 2004, Pinto founded Stanhope Capital Group, the asset management and advisory firm.
-In 2020, the independent investment firm operates internationally, and oversees about USD 24.0 billion dollars on behalf of entrepreneurs, families, charities and other institutions.
-In June 2011, the firm acquired Jewson Associates, a specialist charity adviser to UK charities and university endowments and in November 2020, the firm announced its merger with US based FWM holdings, owner of Forbes Family Trust, LGL and Optima.
+In 2004, Pinto founded Stanhope Capital Group, an asset management and advisory firm.
+As of 2023, the independent investment firm operates internationally, overseeing about USD 34.0 billion dollars on behalf of entrepreneurs, families, charities, and other institutions.
+In June 2011, the firm acquired Jewson Associates, a specialist charity adviser to UK charities and university endowments.
+Subsequently, in November 2020, the firm announced its merger with US-based FWM Holdings, the owner of Forbes Family Trust, LGL, and Optima.
+Later, in December 2022, the firm announced its merger with Arche Associates, a Luxembourg-based wealth manager.